oracle/coherence-operator/docs/samples/README.md

 $ cd docs/samples
 ```

+1. Inspect the [samples top level pom.xml](pom.xml) and verify that the
+   value of the `coherence.version` property matches the version of
+   Coherence you are actaully using.
+For example if you have Coherence
+   12.2.1.3.0 then the value of `coherence.version` must be
+   `12.2.1-3-0`.
+If this value needs ajustment, use the
+   `-Dcoherence.version=` argument to all invocations of `mvn`.

 Issue the following to ensure all the projects with source code build ok.

-> Note: Any compilation errors will most likely indicate that the Coherence JAR's
+> **Note**: Any compilation errors will most likely indicate that the
-> are not properly installed or you have not set your JDK.
+> Coherence JAR's are not properly installed or you have not set your
+> JDK.

 ```bash
 $ mvn clean install